 Today's students are likely to be enthusiastic about renewable energy, which is a great way to get them engaged.
-But it's important that they learn about the challenges and realities of overhauling the energy system.
-For example, consider the vast installations of renewable energy it will take to replace the 81% of the energy supply that comes from fossil fuels, and the logistics of where to locate wind turbines, solar farms, or other new energy infrastructure.
+But they must learn about the challenges and realities of overhauling the energy system.
+For example, consider the vast installations of renewable energy it will take to replace the 79% of the energy supply that comes from fossil fuels, and the logistics of where to locate wind turbines, solar farms, or other new energy infrastructure.
 Numbers are important.
 A quantitative treatment of these subjects makes it clear that we have a long way to go in securing a dependable, safe, and clean energy supply.

 Bringing these ideas into your classroom

 Energy is part of every student's life and is used all around us.
 Therefore it is easy to find relevance in teaching about energy sources.
-The activity Power Source, asks teams of students to create a concept sketch of electricity that begins at their own light switch and trace it back as far as they can go.
+The activity Power Source, asks teams of students to create a concept sketch of electricity that begins at their light switch and trace it back as far as they can go.
 This activity can be used with any grade level and it serves as an introductory activity that can prompt further exploration and can also reveal misconceptions.
-Students can take this concept further and design their own energy portfolios based on internet research about various energy sources.
+Students can take this concept further and design their energy portfolios based on internet research about various energy sources.

 Teaching materials from the CLEAN collection